-- If your baby is extremely tired or fatigued for long periods of time in the summer months or after spending time in a hot room, they could be having a heat stroke.
+- If your baby is extremely tired or fatigued for long periods of time in the summer months or after spending time in a hot room, she could be having a heatstroke.

-- If you suspect your child of having a heat stroke, ensure you check their pulse for one minute, if it is rapid then it could be a sign of a heat stroke.
+- If you suspect your child of having a heat stroke, ensure you check her pulse for one minute.
+If it is rapid, it could be a sign of a heat stroke.

-- Dizziness or disorientation is a sign of a heat stroke, especially in hotter temperatures
+- Dizziness or disorientation are signs of a heat stroke, especially in hotter temperatures.

-It is important to understand that other symptoms could manifest in the forms of headaches, restlessness, vomiting or even your child losing consciousness.
+It is important to understand that other symptoms could manifest in the form of headaches, restlessness, vomiting or loss of consciousness.
 If these symptoms are relevant to your baby, please see a doctor immediately.

 Treatment for Heat Exhaustion

-- Have them lay under a fan or indoors in a room with air conditioning
+- Have your child lay under a fan or indoors in a room with air conditioning.

-- Pat down their forehead and shoulders with a cold wet cloth
+- Pat down your baby’s forehead and shoulders with a cold, wet cloth.